iBDFrankfurt/APProVe/README.md

 Go to Manage -> Users -> Add User and set a credential
 ```

-Before you can finally login in ProSkive-BIO you should add two roles as well. <br>
+Before you can finally login in APProVe you should add two roles as well. <br>

 ```bash
 Go to Configure -> Roles -> Add Role